 “Want sustainable seafood?
-Ask for Aussie seafood”, these are the words of Seafood Industry Australia, the national peak-body representing the industry, CEO Jane Lovell as she welcomes the Australian Sustainable Seafood week which runs from March 11-17.
+Ask for Great Australian Seafood”, these are the words of Seafood Industry Australia, the national peak-body representing the industry, CEO Veronica Papacosta as she welcomed the Australian Sustainable Seafood week which runs from March 8-14, 2021.

-“Australia’s commercial fishing industry is one of the most sustainable in the world and Sustainable Seafood Week is a celebration of Australia’s seafood industry and the well-managed, sustainable fisheries that supply all of our favourite seafoods,” Ms Lovell said.
+“Australia’s commercial fishing industry is one of the most sustainable in the world and Sustainable Seafood Week is a celebration of Australia’s seafood industry and the well-managed, sustainable fisheries that supply all of our favourite Great Australian Seafoods,” Ms Papacosta said.

-“We applaud the many Australian fisheries that have achieved certification to standards like the Marine Stewardship Council (MSC) and the Aquaculture Stewardship Council (ASC), however it is important to remember that the very fact it is Australian seafood means it has been sourced sustainably due to the high level of regulation, reporting and monitoring that underpins our industry.”
+“We applaud the many Australian fisheries that have achieved certification to standards like the Marine Stewardship Council (MSC) and the Aquaculture Stewardship Council (ASC), however it is important to remember the very fact the seafood is Australian means it has been sourced sustainably due to the high level of regulation, reporting and monitoring that underpins our industry.”